 Incorrect Uses of Literally

 If you ask strict grammarians or avid readers about their grammar pet peeve, most will probably say "using literally incorrectly."
-There are three main ways that people use literally wrong — when they're using it in an idiomatic expression, when they are exaggerating and when they're using it as an intensifier.
+While it has become common to use literally in a figurative sense, grammar sticklers still consider that there are three main ways people use literally wrong — when they're using it in an idiomatic expression, when they are exaggerating and when they're using it as an intensifier.

 Wrong: Literally in Idiomatic Expressions